apitoolkit/apitoolkit-landing/blog/how-apitoolkit-can-help-you-gain -insights-into-your-api-usage/index.md

   - APIs Observability
 ---

+# How APIToolkit Can Help You Gain Insights Into Your API Usage and Behaviour with API Observability

 ![How to get in insights](how-to-gain-insights.png)

 In today's complex tech ecosystem, [APIs](https://apitoolkit.io/blog/api-as-a-product/) work as essential intermediaries, facilitating the exchange of features and data among disparate systems.
 Often operating behind the scenes, they support a range of technologies, from web-based platforms to Internet of Things devices.
 Yet, as the world of APIs expands, keeping them functional is not so easy, hence the need for monitoring.
 Monitoring API usage, evaluating their effectiveness, and identifying security risks are crucial steps makes the role of API observability a necessity.